 This Policy will ensure all decisions on any future memorials on BGPA designated lands enhance the significant historical importance of Kings Park and Botanic Garden in particular, as a place of community remembrance and center of commemoration, without detracting from the bushland setting or the open space amenity and recreational values of the parkland.
 The Board will consider all requests and suggestions for possible future memorials in the context of this Policy.

-Kings Park and Botanic Garden is an A Class Reserve, which hosts more than five million visitors annually.
+Kings Park and Botanic Garden is an A Class Reserve, which hosts nearly six million visitors annually.
 The BGPA recognizes the particular importance of Kings Park and Botanic Garden to the Western Australian community as a significant place of commemoration.
 ‘Kings Park is one of the State’s cultural icons with particularly high social, aesthetic and historic values.
 It is a symbol of sacrifice and one of those places, which truly gives Western Australian’s a sense of place.’ (ref: Kings Park Conservation Strategy, April 2001, p.22).
 The Kings Park Conservation Plan for the Developed Areas (February 2000) contains statements of significance in terms of the cultural heritage significance of the park.
 This Plan states that all ‘works, which may have an impact on the cultural heritage significance of Kings Park, must be carried out with regard to the principles of the Australia ICOMOS Charter for the Conservation of Places of Cultural Significance (the Burra Charter)’. (ref: Kings Park Conservation Strategy, April 2001, p.24).

 The first formal memorial installed in Kings Park was the South African War Memorial in 1902, which acknowledges those lost in the Boer War of 1899 –1902.
 Since the erection of this first memorial, memorials have continued to be added to the park to commemorate significant events.
 As of April 2008, Kings Park and Botanic Garden has more memorials, statues and honour avenues than any other park in Australia.
 It is home to 53 formal, built memorials, as well as over 1600 memorial plaques that line the honour avenues against a backdrop of eucalypt trees.
 These plaques honour service personnel who enlisted in Western Australia and died during war service (either buried overseas or with no known graves).